tedsuo/slice-n-dice/README.md

 ## Install

-download this git repo and type 'npm install' in the created directory.
+First, install graphicsmagick.
+Then download this git repo and type 'npm install' in the created directory.

 ## Starting